 Q: WHAT ARE SOME GENERAL PLASTIC SURGERY RISKS?

-A: We want you to understand fully the risks involved in surgery so that you can make an informed decision.
+A: We want you to fully understand the risks involved in plastic surgery so that you can make an informed decision.
 Although complications are infrequent, all surgeries have some degree of risk.
-All of us at Dr. Vu’s office will use our expertise and knowledge to avoid complications in so far as we are able.
+All of us at The Vu Center will use our expertise and knowledge to avoid complications to the best of our abilities.
 If a complication does occur, we will use those same skills in an attempt to solve the problem quickly.
 The importance of having a highly qualified medical team and the use of a certified facility cannot be overestimated.
-In general, the least serious problems occur more often and the more serious problems occur rarely.
-If a complication does arise, you, Dr Vu and the staff will need to cooperate in order to resolve the problem.
+In general, the least serious problems occur more often, and the more serious problems occur rarely.
+If a complication does arise, you, Dr. Vu and the staff will need to cooperate in order to resolve the problem.
 Most complications involve an extension of the recovery period rather than any permanent effect on your final result.